eulmour/Things-To-Do-Win32-API/README.md

 # Things To Do

-A lightweight sample application using C++ and the Win32 APIs.
+A lightweight sample application using C and the Win32 APIs.
 The goal was not to look for a task app anywhere but to create my own using lowest API possible on Windows.

 <p align="center">